Find out how to make the best start to your academic university life.

 Looking after your student benefit laptop

-HP offer support to you if you have a free device through the UON benefits system.
+HP offer support to you if you have a free device through the UON student benefits package.

 These laptops are your assets and not the university’s, therefore any hardware support will need to be through HP.
 Use one of the options below to contact HP direct: